flowscripter/docs/design/cli-usage-walkthrough.md

 submit_usage_stats = true # anonymous submission of CLI usage to help improve Flowscripter

-[packages] # advanced(!) configuration for Flowscripter wrapping of node npm functionality prefix=~/.flowscripter/ # location of node_modules folder for packages downloaded by Flowscripter scope=flowscripter # scope to use for Flowscripter module packages
+[packages] # advanced(!) configuration for Flowscripter wrapping of node npm functionality prefix=~/.flowscripter/node_modules # location of node_modules folder for packages downloaded by Flowscripter scope=@flowscripter # scope to use for Flowscripter plugin packages
 ```

 ### Basic Help